java80/ecommerce-shopping-cart/README.md

 In this project,a fully functional e-commerce web application will be built in React JS, using https://airtable.com/api api design.
 In the backend, the E-commerce administrator will be able to do the following:
-1 Able to add new product with images
+1 Able to add new product with no image
 2 Edit product
 3 Delete product.
 On the the front end, customer/user will be able to do the following: